 Conclusion

-- Printer and its maintenance cost
+- The printer and its maintenance cost

 - Material or substrate